frePPLe/frepple/doc/user-guide/model-reference/calendars.rst

 ============ ================= ===========================================================
 Field        Type              Description
 ============ ================= ===========================================================
-name         non-empty string  Name of the calendar.
+name         non-empty string  Unique name of the calendar.
                                This is the key field and a required attribute. default      double            The default value of the calendar when no bucket is effective.